arnaudbos/i-rant/content/matrices-for-developers.md

 The user had to have the ability to pan and zoom at will and have the routes layer "*follow*" the picture.

-In order to do this, the SVG parser had to build a tree of objects representing SVG DOM elements, down to the `path`, `line`, `polyline`, `polygon`, `rect`, `circle` and `ellipse` elements, respectively represented in Android as `android.graphics` objects.

-Nothing fancy here (except the parsing part): the first four can be drawn using a `Path` only, and the remaining three are just special drawing methods based on the `RectF` specification.

-I will not enter into the performance optimization twists I (modestly) made here, but feel free to contact me to discuss the matter and I'll write a follow-up post on the subject.

-## Now the interesting stuff
+## Technical challenge

-In order to have the overlay of routes follow the user's actions, I had to apply 2D transformations, that is `android.graphics.Matrix`.
+In order to have the overlay of routes follow the user's actions, I had to apply 2D transformations.
+As a good engineer I searched on Stack Overflow how to do that and found I had to get my hands dirty by overloading an Android `ImageView`, draw onto the `Canvas`, deal with finger gestures and use the `android.graphics.Matrix` class for 2D transformations.

-The problem with this class, is that if you have no mathematical background, it's quite mysterious what it does.
+The problem with this class, is that it might seem obvious what it does, but if you have no mathematical background, it's still quite mysterious.

+> boolean postScale (float sx, float sy, float px, float py)
+>
+> Postconcats the matrix with the specified scale.
+M' = S(sx, sy, px, py) * M

+Yeah, cool, so it *scales* something with some parameters and it does it with some kind of multiplication.
+I don't get it:

+* What does it do exactly?
+Scales a matrix?
+What's that supposed to mean, I want to scale the canvas...
+* What should I use, `preScale` of `postScale`?
+Do I try both while I get the input parameters from my gesture detection code and enter an infite loop of trial and error guesstimates?
+(No. Way.)

-So at this very moment of the development process I realized I'd needed basic math skills about [matrices][matrix] I had forgotten many years prior, after finishing my first two years of uni 😱
+So at this very moment of the development process I realized I needed to learn basic math skills about [matrices][wiki-matrices] that I had forgotten many years ago, after finishing my first two years of uni 😱

-***Google to the rescue!***
+***WWW to the rescue!***

 While searching around I've found a number of good resources and was able to learn some math again, and it felt great.
 It also helped me solve my 2D